uwcartlab/webmapping/Chapter07/readme.md

 ### II.
 GitHub Group Communication

 Collaborative coding, like other collective projects, relies on effective group communication.
-Some of this communication should occur outside of GitHub, either offline in person or online via email or (preferably) work messaging platforms like [slack](https://slack.com/features).
+Some of this communication should occur outside of GitHub, either offline in person or online via email or (preferably) work messaging platforms like [Slack](https://slack.com/features).
 As a first step, determine what communication platform your group will use and when you generally are able to touch base about the group project.

 The next step in collaborative coding is assigning roles to each team member.
 For example, one member may focus on data loading and processing, another on interaction operators, and a third on layout and styling, etc. When first starting with a new collaboration, we also recommend assigning a group "facilitator" who "owns" the main branch of your code and merges major code conflicts (more below) with the others submitting pull requests to the facilitator for review.
 Keep in mind that it is OK if roles change a bit and that you should be helping your other team members as they get stuck.

 Finally, you should assign specific development tasks to each role.
-We recommend using GitHub _**milestones**_ to decompose a group project into its functional scope and important subtasks for completing each function, assigning these milestones to different roles.
+We recommend using GitHub _**milestones**_ (more on these later) to decompose a group project into its functional scope and important subtasks for completing each function, assigning these milestones to different roles.

 ### II.
 GitHub Documentation with Markdown